kent-griffin/bignum/readme.md

-# Big — Arbitrary-Precision Decimal Numbers for Python
+# Bignum — Arbitrary-Precision Decimal Numbers for Python

-`Big` is a tiny wrapper around Python’s built-in [`decimal.Decimal`](https://docs.python.org/3/library/decimal.html) type.
+`Bignum` is a tiny wrapper around Python’s built-in [`decimal.Decimal`](https://docs.python.org/3/library/decimal.html) type.

 It gives you:

 - Easy, consistent handling of **big numbers** (money, crypto, prices, etc.)
 - **Configurable precision** (`DP`) and **rounding mode** (`RM`)
-- A simple API inspired by JavaScript libraries like `big.js`

 Perfect when `float` is too imprecise and you want something safer but still easy to use.